Last Updated November 27, 2019

 We want to unify our efforts around third-party connected home devices under one developer platform – a one-stop shop for both our developers and our customers to build a more helpful home.
-Moving forward, we’ll deliver that single experience via the Google Assistant.
-We’re committed to supporting the Works with Nest (“WWN”) integrations that we think you value the most and minimising disruptions during this transition.
-Your existing devices and integrations will continue to work with your Nest account, but you won’t have access to the new features that will be available with a Google Account.
-And we’ll stop accepting new WWN connections on 31st August 2019.
-Once your WWN functionality is available on the Works with Google Assistant (“WWGA”) platform, you can migrate with minimal disruption from a Nest account to a Google Account.
-We encourage all smart home developers to visit the Actions on Google smart home developer site to see the ways in which you can integrate your devices or services with the Google Assistant.
+Moving forward, we’ll deliver that single experience through the Google Assistant.
+We’re committed to supporting the Works with Nest (“WWN”) integrations we think you value most and minimizing disruptions during this transition.
+Your existing devices and integrations will continue working with your Nest Account, but you won’t have access to new features that will be available with a Google Account.
+And we’ll stop accepting new WWN connections on August 31, 2019.
+Once your WWN functionality is available on the Works with Google Assistant (“WWGA”) platform, you can migrate with minimal disruption from a Nest Account to a Google Account.
+We encourage all smart home developers to visit the Actions on Google Smart Home developer site to see the ways you can integrate your devices or services with the Google Assistant.
 See our recent Works with Nest blogpost for more details.

 One set of core commitments that apply across Nest and Google connected home devices and services

 As Nest redefines technology in the home, there’s an opportunity to explain clearly and simply how our connected home devices and services work, and how we will respect your privacy.
-Find out more about Google’s commitment to privacy in the home.
+Learn more about Google’s commitment to privacy in the home.